BdR76/CSVLint/docs/readme.md

 | LDL;K;Hb;HDL    | Hb         | K          |            |            | LDL;HDL    |
 | IgM;Glu         |            |            |            |            | IgM;Glu    |

-Note that the order of the values within the original column does not matter, the new columns are always created in the order as specified by the decode-string.
+Note that the order of the values within the original column does not matter.
-Also, the last new column `labchk (6)` contains any left-over unspecified values
+The new columns are always created in the order as specified by the codes-string, and the last new column `labchk (6)` contains any left-over unspecified codes

 ### Remove original column ###